The 5 Most important Camera Settings For Portrait Photography

 ISO and shutter-speed

-I just downloaded this image from the internet, if you want to check out my images then you can see them on my Instagram Feed.
+just downloaded this image from the internet, if you want to check out my images then you can see them on my Instagram Feed.

 I took this image because it shows one part of shutter speed, which is called long exposure.

-but to manage better light combinations again you need to set low ISO ( 100-400 ), to make your image visible.
+But to manage better light combinations again you need to set low ISO ( 100-400 ), to make your image visible.

 Credit: PhotoBlog